KSHS-Robotics-Club/FLL-2023-Docs/docs/robot/iterations.md

 ## V 0.1.4
 Added metal balls to the front elevator stability structure to prevent back from jumping.
 Increase robot stability

+## V 0.1.5
+moved metal balls to the back of the elevator because wheels started becoming inconsistent.

+## V0.1.6
+Added gyro at the back to make robot more consistent

+## V0.1.7
+Added colour sensor to the front